 ADMISSION: Daytime & Evening Planetarium Shows: Ages 13 & up $5; Ages 5-12 $3;

 Evening Laser Light shows $7 All Ages.

 Pre-scheduled discount Group rates are available.
 Call 270-924-2020.
 No charge to look through telescopes during WKAA meetings.

 GROUP LEADERS: Click HERE for group information.

-Click HERE for more details on planetarium and observatory programs.
+Click HERE for descriptions on specific planetarium programs.

 Golden Pond Observatory